clubdeck/clubdeck.github.io/index.md

 For any questions or feature requests you can contact us at <hello [at] clubdeck.app> or follow us on [twitter](https://www.twitter.com/clubdeckapp).

 # Release notes

+## Version 1.1.6

+* Allow users to update their profile picture
+* Keyboard shortcuts in a room (CTR+r to raise / unraise hand, CTRL+m to mute/unmute)
+* Fix random bug in notifications
+* Fix bug when Clubhouse not performing as it should

 ## Version 1.1.5